Kotlin/kotlinx.coroutines/docs/flow.md

 #### Size-limiting operators

 Size-limiting intermediate operators like [take] cancel the execution of the flow when the corresponding limit is reached.
-Cancellation in coroutines is always performed by throwing an exception so that all the resource-management functions (like `try { ... } finally { ... }` blocks) operate normally in case of cancellation:
+Cancellation in coroutines is always performed by throwing an exception, so that all the resource-management functions (like `try { ... } finally { ... }` blocks) operate normally in case of cancellation:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">